-Bridge inspection Houston process starts with the bridge inspectors reviewing the previous bridge inspection report.
-They then plan the inspection.
+The bridge inspections process starts with the bridge inspectors reviewing the previous bridge inspection report and planning the inspection.
 The inspectors identify areas where defects were found in previous inspections.
 This allows them to determine if the defects previously identified have been repaired or have increased in size and severity.
 The inspectors coordinate traffic control and access equipment.

 The deck is the riding surface for traffic.
 The deck surface and road way barrier or parapet are looked at for potholes, cracking, excessive wear, and sounded for hollow areas.
 The deck joints are looked at for evidence of seepage, loose armor angles and if the deck joints are properly functioning to allow expansion and contraction as temperature changes.

 The superstructure supports the deck and generally consists of beams or girders that may be constructed of timber, concrete or steel, and the bearings that connect the superstructure to the substructure.
 The inspectors pay close attention to areas of high stress and those prone to deterioration, but the entire superstructure is inspected.

 Timber members are inspected for wood rot, crushing, splitting and cracking.
 Concrete members are inspected for cracking, spalling and hollow areas.
 (Spalling is where a portion of the concrete has fallen away leaving a hole in the concrete.)
 Steel members are inspected for paint peeling, corrosion and cracking.
 The bearings serve to transmit loads from the superstructure to the substructure and allow the movement of the bridge that occur due to changes in temperature.